Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to clearly identify the answer, but the misinformed clues offer enough plausible overlap to require careful consideration, making it a balanced difficulty.
+**Reasoning:** The informed clues are strong and specific, making the correct answer clear for those familiar with the movie.
+The misinformed clues are general but not so vague as to be completely unhelpful.
+The fake clues are very effective at misdirection.
+This combination creates a moderate difficulty level.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.7/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS